-A coalition of militias led by Islamist fighters launched an assault on Tripoli international airport, with clashes later spreading to the road leading to the capital.
+A coalition of militias led by Islamist fighters launched an assault on Tripoli international airport, with clashes later spreading along the road to the capital.

-"The airport was attacked this morning with mortar rounds, rockets and tank fire," airport security official Al-Jilani al-Dahesh told.
+"The airport was attacked this morning with mortar rounds, rockets and tank fire," Al-Dahesh told AFP.